formidablejs/formidablejs.org/docs/broadcasting.md

 ### Cache Configuration

-Finally, you may cache all of your broadcasting configuration into a single file using the `config:cache` Artisan command.
+Finally, you may cache all of your broadcasting configuration into a single file using the `config:cache` Craftsman command.
 This will combine all of your broadcasting configuration options into a single file which will be loaded quickly by the framework.
 Caching your configuration provides a significant performance boost when configuring the broadcasting service for the first time:

 ```bash
 node craftsman config:cache